 - Nice Job Breaking It, Hero: Risotto Nero had the upper hand on Doppio until Aerosmith intervened.

-- Older than They Look: As pointed out in their first meeting, Narancia is two years older than Giornio.
+- Older Than They Look: As pointed out in their first meeting, Narancia is two years older than Giorno.
 However, due to childhood malnutrition and a lack of education, he looks and acts like the youngest member of the group.

 - Super Senses: His CO2 scope.